zyantific/zydis/assets/porting-guide-v3-v4.md

   - The signature of `ZydisFormatterFormatOperand` changed
   - The functionality of `ZydisFormatterFormatOperandEx` was integrated into the non-`Ex` variant of the function
-  - The signature of `ZydisFormatterTokenizeInstruction(Ex)?` changed
+  - The signature of `ZydisFormatterTokenizeInstruction` changed
+  - The functionality of `ZydisFormatterTokenizeInstructionEx` was integrated into the non-`Ex` variant of the function
   - The signature of `ZydisFormatterTokenizeOperand(Ex)?` changed

 ### Utils